UTSAVS26/PyVerse/Data_Science/Placement Analysis/README.md

 | status      | categorical(string) | Status of placement - Placed/Not placed |
 | salary      | int      | Salary offered by corporate to candidates |

 This dataset provides a comprehensive view of the factors affecting campus placements.
+You can access the project report to get comprehensive details by clicking [here](https://docs.google.com/document/d/11-dlwHMChNp7d57RGAZnkk98vhloI9S5/edit?usp=sharing&ouid=104504384502282201521&rtpof=true&sd=true)